Ismail Samani: Consolidation of power in Transoxiana and Khorasan

 Ismail was active to the north and east, steadily spreading Samanid influence as well as solidifying his control over other areas including Kirman, Sistan and Kabul.
 Ismail was successful in establishing economic and commercial development and organized a powerful army.
 It was said that he made his capital Bukhara into one of Islam's most glorious cities, as Ismail attracted scholars, artists, and doctors of law into the region.
 The first translation of the Qur'an into Persian was completed during Samanid rule.
 Sunni theology greatly cultivated during Ismail's reign, as numerous mosques and madrassas were built.

-In 893, Ismail took the city of Talas, the capital of the Karluk Turks, taking large numbers of slaves and livestock.
+In 893, Ismail took the city of Taraz, the capital of the Karluk Turks, taking large numbers of slaves and livestock.
 In addition, a Nestorian church was converted into a mosque.
 He also brought an end to the Principality of Ushrusana, extending Samanid control over the Syr Darya river.
 Ismail and other Samanid rulers propagated Islam amongst the inhabitants and as many as 30,000 tents of Turks came to profess Islam.
 During his reign he subjugated numerous regional states to the east, directly incorporating some within his boundaries and retaining the local rulers of others as vassals.
 Khwarezm to the north was partitioned; the southern part remained autonomous under its Afrighid rulers, while the northern part was governed by a Samanid official.
 Another campaign in 903 further secured the Samanid boundaries.
 These campaigns kept the heart of his state safe from Turkish raids, and allowed Muslim missionaries to expand their activities in the region.

 Even after his brother Nasr's death, Ismail's rule in Bukhara was not formally recognized by the caliph at that point.
 As a result, the Saffarid ruler 'Amr-i Laith himself asked the caliph for the investiture of Transoxiana.
 The caliph, Al-Mu'tadid, however, sent Ismail a letter urging him to fight Amr-i Laith and the Saffarids whom the caliph considered usurpers.
 According to the letter, the caliph stated that he prayed for Ismail, who the caliph considered the rightful ruler of Khorasan.
 The letter had a profound effect on Ismail, as he was determined to oppose the Saffarids.

 The two sides fought in Balkh, northern Afghanistan during the spring of 900.
 During battle, Ismail was significantly outnumbered as he came out with 20,000 horsemen against Amr's 70,000-strong cavalry.
 Ismail's horsemen were ill-equipped with most having wooden stirrups while some had no shields or lances.
 Amr-i Laith's cavalry on the other hand, were fully equipped with weapons and armor.
 Despite fierce fighting, Amr was captured as some of his troops switched sides and joined Ismail.
 Ismail wished to ransom him to the Saffarids, but they refused, so he sent 'Amr to the caliph, who blamed 'Amr's conduct in the matter and then invested Ismail with Khorasan, Tabaristan, Ray, and Isfahan.